 There exists some \( k \in \mathbb{N} \) and a trace \( (T_i) \) for the path \( (v_{i+k}) \) by \cref{def:Proof}.
 Consider the ground instances \( (T_i\alpha_{i+k}) \).
 It follows from \cref{lem:Monotonic traces} that this sequence is monotonic with respect to \( {\leq} \).
 Furthermore, there are infinitely many progress points, i.e. \( i \) such that \( T_{i+1}\alpha_{i+ k +1} < T_i\alpha_{i + k} \).
 If we consider the subsequence of progress points, then we have a strictly decreasing chain.
 By assumption the that \( {\leq} \) is well-foundned, this gives us a contradiction.
 Thus \( \vDash e(v) \) as required. \end{appendixproof} \end{theorem}

 \begin{remark}[A refinement of global correctness] Allowing for traces that only cover a certain suffix of a path is particularly useful in the context of cyclic proofs, as paths must be ultimately periodic.
 It is, therefore, only necessary to find a trace for every cycle.
-Note that, in general, the cycles may overlap and so it is \emph{not} sufficient to assign a single term to each vertex. \end{remark}
+Note, however, cycles may overlap, and so it is \emph{not} sufficient to assign a single term to each vertex. \end{remark}